Abhi9125/ReactJS-Assements/Notes/Chapter-5/Chapter_5_Notes.md

 ### Q: What is the difference between `Named export, Default export, and \* as export?`

 A: ES6 provides us to import & export a module and use it in other files.
 ES6 provides two ways to export a module from a file: named export and default export.

-In Named export, one can have multiple named exports per file.
+In `Named export`, one can have multiple named exports per file.
 Then import the specific exports they want surrounded in {} braces.
 The name of imported module has to be the same as the name of the exported module.
 In Named export, the component is exported from MyComponent.js file like:

 ```JS
 export const MyComponent = () => {}